She was warned—that leaving Valinor would mean exile.

 Given that she is specifically named as later returning to Dol Guldur for a final Calaquendi-style rinsing, I’d say it’s reasonable to assume that Galadriel does get to throw down alongside the boys of the White Council.
 We will never know if she goes clad in Elvish mail or armed with a bow or blade, but I’m inclined to think her martial arts are more subtle, or more radiant—like when she vaporizes the Orc tormenting Gandalf in the Extended Edition of the film.
 In both attacks, Dol Guldur is occupied by Orcs, so that means she’s got to be doing some sort of fighting.
 The White Council is a strike team, not an army, yet it’s likely they take on an army.
 The Wise aren’t joking around.
 They, as mighty Elves, and staff-wielding Maiar wizards, clearly pack some serious heat.
 It would be awesome to read more of those little off-screen Silmarillion-like moments of the War of the Ring.
 But that’s just me being wistful.

 We know, of course, the part Galadriel plays on the Fellowship’s journey, when the One Ring is found and the Third Age draws toward its conclusion.
-We know of her fortune-telling Mirror (which just seems to magnify her already existing prescient wisdom), but it seems like her ability to read the minds of others is even more impressive when I reread that part:
+We know of her fortune-telling Mirror (which just seems to magnify her already existing prescient wisdom), but it seems like her ability to read the minds of others is even more impressive:

 ‘I say to you, Frodo, that even as I speak to you, I perceive the Dark Lord and know his mind, or all of his mind that concerns the Elves.
 And he gropes ever to see me and my thought.
 But still the door is closed!’